“Complete Blood Count” or “Full Blood Count”

 If you have specific problems, or your Complete Blood Count shows potential problems, then there’s a whole range of possible blood tests that can follow.
 Quite often, the initial tests suggest several possible causes of your problem, and further tests are used to narrow down the underlying cause, and to identify treatment options.
-For example, these tests may include measurement of the blood level of minerals and compounds like Calcium, Iron and Albumin.

 Link to my post on “Cholesterol”

 Link to my post on “PSA Test”